 Keep Original Lines:

-After the allocation has been performed, flip the sign (ie. multiply by -1) of the Amount on the new journal lines that were created by the allocation.
+After the allocation has been performed, flip the sign (ie. multiply by -1) of the Amount on the new lines that were created by the allocation.

-When you press OK, the new journal lines will be created along with any dimensions that were defined on the Allocation Setup Worksheet lines.
+When you press OK, the new lines will be created along with any dimensions that were defined on the Allocation Setup Worksheet lines.